sharife/goldenthread-v2/site/content/_index.md

     image: https://ucarecdn.com/88c742be-2f59-4bbd-a315-d3504b5d31e1/
     cta: Learn More!
     link: https://goldenthread.org/productions/no-summary-2024/
-  - subtitle: "**No Summary episode 2: Al Theatre**"
+  - subtitle: "**No Summary episode 2: Al-Harah Theatre**"
     text: >-
-      Golden Thread invites multidisciplinary documentarian **Ash Marinaccio** to facilitate a conversation with **Iman Aoun** and **Emile Saba** of **ASHTAR Theatre**, of Ramallah, Palestine.
-ASHTAR Theatre is a non-profit organization that was established in 1991 in Jerusalem as the first theatre training organization for youth in Palestine by Edward Muallem and Iman Aoun, two Palestinian prominent actors who worked in theatre since 1977.
-Join the conversation to learn more about ASHTAR and hear directly from its lead artists about making theatre under occupation and during times of mass atrocities and genocide.
+      Golden Thread continues the series of online conversations with Palestinian theatres this week with a spotlight on **Al-Harah Theatre**, a non-profit cultural organization based in Beit-Jala, Palestine.
+Al-Harah Theatre is dedicated to fostering a civil society that prioritizes human rights, democracy, and freedom of expression.
+They work with all age groups through performances, festivals, training programs, and cultural projects.
+By engaging the local Palestinian community, including marginalized areas, and forming international partnerships, Al-Harah Theater aims to enhance both its own work and the performing arts sector in Palestine.

+      Join the conversation to learn more about Al-Harah Theatre from **Marina Barham**, its co-Founder and General Director. **Marina Johnson**, a director, dramaturg and a PhD candidate in TAPS at Stanford University will moderate the conversation.

       Online via Zoom and Howlround TV